crizmo/kurizu-dev/README.md

 ## Assets
 - Thanks to Pinterest for the banner and server logo images
 - Thanks to font awesome for the icons
-- And finally thanks to google images for the link logos
+- And finally thanks to google for logo images